odygrd/quill/docs/overview.rst

 --------------------------

 Quill utilizes a thread-local single-producer-single-consumer queue to relay logs to the backend thread, ensuring that log messages are never dropped.
-Initially, an unbounded queue with a small size is used to optimize performance.
+Initially, an unbounded queue with a small size is used to optimise performance.
 However, if the queue reaches its capacity, a new queue will be allocated, which may cause a slight performance penalty for the frontend.

 The default unbounded queue can expand up to a size of 2GB.
 If this limit is reached, the caller thread will block.